tourze/doctrine-row-hash-bundle/README.md

 Issues and Pull Requests are welcome to improve this Bundle.

+Please see [CONTRIBUTING.md](../../CONTRIBUTING.md) for details on how to contribute to this project.

 ## License

 This project is licensed under the MIT License.
+Please see [License File](LICENSE) for more information.